Tes Sambath

 Tes Sambath (ទេស សម្បត្តិ, Tés Sâmbâttĕ /km/; 20 October 2000 – 20 April 2025) was a Cambodian professional footballer who played as a centre back or a defensive midfielder.
 He appeared 16 times for the Cambodia national team between 2021 and 2023.

 Career

-Sambath attended the Bati National Football Academy for four years, from 2014 to graduating in 2018, before becoming a professional player.
+Tes attended the Bati National Football Academy for four years, from 2014 to graduating in 2018, before becoming a professional player.
 He briefly played professionally in Bangladesh in 2019.

-In May 2021, Sambath was called up to the Cambodia national team's 24-man squad for 2022 FIFA World Cup qualification.
+In May 2021, Tes was called up to the Cambodia national team's 24-man squad for 2022 FIFA World Cup qualification.

 Death

-Sambath died on 20 April 2025, after falling into a river while riding his motorbike in Khan Dangkao, Phnom Penh.
+Tes died on 20 April 2025, after falling into a river while riding his motorbike in Khan Dangkao, Phnom Penh.
 He was 24 years old.

 After his death the Visakha football club expressed their condolences at his passing and declared a period of mourning.
-Several other Cambodian teams and organizations also expressed their remorse at Sambath's death.
+Several other Cambodian teams and organizations also expressed their remorse at Tes's death.